AspectOfJerry/kahoot-bot/README.md

 DISPLAY_MODE = "full"
 NUM_TABS = 20  # Has to be two times the number of iterations in join.py!!!

-pyautogui.PAUSE = 0.04  # Increase this value (seconds) if the script is going too fast (performance issues)
+# Increase this value (seconds) if the script is going too fast (performance issues)
+pyautogui.PAUSE = 0.04  # Generally, 0.04 to 0.06 works
 ```

 Note: The amount of tabs that the script has to switch has to be two times the `NUM_ITER` variable from `join.py` because they join in pairs.